 The federal Medicare program, for anyone age 65 or older, is a convenient and cost-effective form of health care sponsored by the US government.
 The base plan, which is sometimes referred to as either Original or Traditional Medicare, consists of two parts: Part A, and Part B. Together, these two parts can cover the majority of your medical needs, whether they occur inside or outside of a hospital.
 But there are some unfortunate coverage gaps which, if you aren’t careful, could end up costing you a lot of money.
 We’ll talk about those later in this article.

-But first, let’s discuss the base expenses you can expect when you enroll in Medicare.
+But first, let’s discuss the base expenses you can expect when you enroll in Medicare in New Mexico.
 For some seniors, Part A might actually be free, but that largely depends on your history of employment.
 For those with a lengthy employment history, about 10 years or more (40 quarters can also qualify you), you will not have to pay anything for access to Part A benefits.
 Anything less than that, though, and you will be required to pay fees.
 There are required costs associated with Part B also.
 You can find out exact totals by clicking on this link.

 |Medicare Part A (Hospital Coverage)